 There are plenty of vegan turkey substitutes that you can buy in health food stores, such as Tofurkey, Field Roast, and Gardein.
 You can also make your own homemade vegan turkey roast, such as this recipe.

 To serve, cut the roast into slices to serve for dinners.
-To cut thinner slices for sandwiches, allow the roast to cool completely, then refrigerate for an hour or so.
+To make vegan turkey slices for sandwiches, allow the roast to cool completely, then refrigerate for an hour or so.
 Use a serrated knife to cut the chilled roast.

 Serve this vegan whole turkey with your favorite side dishes and desserts, such as:

 Store leftovers in an airtight container in the fridge for up to 7 days.
 It can be frozen in freezer-safe containers or bags for up to 3 months.

 If you love this vegan holiday roast, you’ll want to try these other vegan meat-based recipes, too: